NVIDIA-AI-IOT/deepstream_reference_apps/deepstream-masktracker/README.md

 person 2 0.0 0 0.0 1298.530762 234.894257 1637.269897 844.630981 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.966797
 person 0 0.0 0 0.0 614.902649 227.807709 911.121948 852.950439 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.981934
 ...

+The segmentation mask for each target is generated in the `mask_params` field of `NvDsObjectMeta` in DeepStream meta data.
+As defined in `/opt/nvidia/deepstream/deepstream/sources/includes/nvll_osd_struct.h`, this data structure stores the segmentation mask as a float array with dimensions matching the target’s bounding box (rounded to integer values).
+In plugins or probes downstream to tracker, users can implement customized functions to access and store this data.
 ```